Fake1prog/126FinalProj/ReadME.md

 ## Usage

+Note: Users can join a quiz without logging in, but they must be logged in to create a quiz.

 1. **Register & Log In**
    - Visit `/register/` to create a new account.
    - After registering, you’ll be automatically logged in.